Psychological Services has several

 - Women’s Studies and Feminist Resource (WSFR): An academic department located in both the Faculty of Arts and Humanities and the Faculty of Social Sciences, WSFR offers courses on gender and sexually and administers the intrafaculty Sexuality Studies major.
 Through WSFR, you can major in Women’s Studies and/or in Sexuality Studies or you can take a minor in either Women’s Studies or Gender, Sexuality, Culture.
 Current Course offerings include courses like “Contemporary Queer Topics,” “Sexual Subjects,” “Beyond the Binary: Homosexualities/Transsexualities,” “Intersections: Race, Class and Sexuality” and “Desiring Women.”
 WSFR is committed to providing a learning environment that celebrates diversity.
 Learn more at www.uwo.ca/womens

-- UniQ SupporT Group for LGBTTQQIA2S+ (closed group, not drop in - register ASAP): UniQ SupporT is an intersectional LGBTQIA2S+ affirmative psychoeducation and support group offered at UWO’s Psychological Services, starting Thursday October 18th.
+- UniQ SupporT Group for LGBTTQQIA2S+ (closed group, not drop in): UniQ SupporT is an intersectional LGBTQIA2S+ affirmative psychoeducation and support group offered at UWO’s Psychological Services, starting Thursday October 18th.
 It will be a closed group (not drop-in) for current students who are members of the LGBTQIA2S+ community.
 UniQ SupporT will be held in an accessible room in a low traffic area, with an accessible gender-neutral bathroom very close by.
 It will be facilitated by Chérie Moody (she/her/hers), a settler, queer, cis women, and a second co-facilitator (to be announced).

-If you are interested, please register and we will call you with group location details once you register.
 If you have questions, please call our intake office at (519) 661-3031.
 We look forward to connecting with you!

 - AllyWestern is a USC Program that works to create a more inclusive university campus, with a focus on understanding and celebrating campus diversity.
 As an outreach service, AllyWestern organizes free educational workshops which promote the following objectives: creating a safe space, accepting, and inclusive environment, where diversity is understood and embraced; reducing fear of discrimination or harassment; educating participants about challenging issues, and creating a visible support network for the entire Western community.
 Learn more on our website and like our Facebook page.